nshki/nshki.com/_posts/2023-12-12-migrating-rails-from-postgres-to-sqlite.md

 ...won't work with SQLite.

 Since my previous migrations were all no longer compatible with SQLite and there were a handful of column types I needed to rethink, I decided to scrap all `db/migrate/*.rb` files and start with a brand new migration.
-I referenced `db/schema.rb` to scaffold out the bulk of what I needed, and starting reading up on supported column types in SQLite.
+I referenced `db/schema.rb` to scaffold out the bulk of what I needed, and started reading up on supported column types in SQLite.

 As a replacement for array columns, turns out JSON types with a SQLite type constraint can be used: